grc-iit/mega_mmap/README.md

 MegaMmap is a software distributed shared memory which can abstract over both memory and storage.

+For anyone interested in our code and experiments, feel free to email: llogan@hawk.iit.edu lukemartinlogan@gmail.com

+We are happy to help with any questions regarding the code or experiments.
+We are currently working on the documentation for experiments and installation.

 # Dockerfile

 We have a dockerfile to install MegaMmap and its dependencies.
 This is more